Completed Task Stats: Combining productivity, positivity

 Once you open your list of completed tasks, you can click on the number next to any task to open a dialog that allows you to manually adjust the Victory Value for tasks that ended up being especially valuable to you.

-Every month or so, task a look through your completed tasks to mark the valuable ones according to how much value resulted from completing the task
+Browse through your completed tasks to mark the valuable ones, according to how much value you eventually reaped by completing the task

 Undertaking a periodic review of your tasks will ensure that when you open Completed Task Stats, you'll maximize the amount of "signal" that can be gleaned about which types of tasks you may want to focus on more during the coming quarter.